 Although our tests on the PAN-NET client were not extensive and rather had a preliminary character, the results were encouraging.
 Indeed, it seems to be possible to obtain good performance in BitTorrent-like file-sharing without the use of any tracker functionality, just relying on randomness.
-Our Random Forward Addressing algorithm (which increases the uniformity of the random encounters) and our chunk distribution estimation algorithm turned out to have significant positive effect on the performance.
+Our Random Forward Addressing algorithm (which increases the uniformity of the random encounters) and distribution estimation algorithms (which provides better-than-random chunk selection) turned out to have significant positive effect on the performance.